How Feature Learning Can Improve Neural Scaling Laws: Discussion

 \section{Discussion}

 We proposed a simple model of learning curves in the rich regime where the original features can evolve as a linear combination of the initial features.
 While the theory can give a quantitatively accurate for the online learning scaling exponent in the rich regime for hard tasks, the CIFAR-5M experiment suggests that additional effects in nonlinear networks can occur after sufficient training.
-However, there are many weaker predictions of our theory that we suspect to hold in a wider set of settings, which we enumerate below.

-\paragraph{Source Hypothesis:} \textit{Feature Learning Only Improves Scaling For $\beta < 1$.} Our model makes a general prediction that feature learning does not improve the scaling laws for tasks within the RKHS of the initial infinite width kernel.
+However, there are many weaker predictions of our theory that we suspect to hold in a wider set of settings, which we enumerate below. \paragraph{Source Hypothesis:} \textit{Feature Learning Only Improves Scaling For $\beta < 1$.} Our model makes a general prediction that feature learning does not improve the scaling laws for tasks within the RKHS of the initial infinite width kernel.
 Our experiments with ReLU networks fitting functions in different Sobolev spaces with $\beta > 1$ support this hypothesis.
-Since many tasks using real data appear to fall outside the RKHS of the initial infinite width kernels, this hypothesis suggests that lazy learning would not be adequate to describe neural scaling laws on real data, consistent with empirical findings \citep{vyas2022limitations}.

-\paragraph{Insignificance of SGD for Hard Tasks} Recent empirical work has found that SGD noise has little impact in online training of deep learning models \citep{vyas2023beyond, zhao2024deconstructing}.
+Since many tasks using real data appear to fall outside the RKHS of the initial infinite width kernels, this hypothesis suggests that lazy learning would not be adequate to describe neural scaling laws on real data, consistent with empirical findings \citep{vyas2022limitations}. \paragraph{Insignificance of SGD for Hard Tasks} Recent empirical work has found that SGD noise has little impact in online training of deep learning models \citep{vyas2023beyond, zhao2024deconstructing}.
 Our theory suggests this may be due to the fact that SGD transients are always suppressed for realistic tasks which are often outside the RKHS of the initial kernel.
-The regime in which feature learning can improve the scaling law in our model is precisely the regime where SGD transients have no impact on the scaling behavior.
+The regime in which feature learning can improve the scaling law in our model is precisely the regime where SGD transients have no impact on the scaling behavior. \paragraph{Ordering of Models in Lazy Limit Preserved in Feature Learning Regime}